-Integrating Enonic XP with your design system
+Integrating Enonic with your design system

-The link between a CMS and a design system is HTML, and to couple Enonic XP with your design system you must adapt HTML in the CMS to the design system where necessary.
+The link between a CMS and a design system is HTML, and to couple Enonic with your design system you must adapt HTML in the CMS to the design system where necessary.

 Build systems come in various forms, and Enonic uses Gradle to build applications and websites.
-Roughly explained, Gradle transforms your files to an Enonic app that can be deployed in Enonic XP.
+Roughly explained, Gradle transforms your files to an Enonic app that can be deployed in Enonic.

 Other popular build tools often used in Enonic include:

 - Webpack: Fetches other libraries, gathers and minimizes code for web deployment